top of page

 Certification and Refresher Guidelines

-Upon achieving competency in the work heights course (RIIWHS204E - Work Safely at Heights), participants receive a Statement of Attainment from a Registered Training Organisation like Safety Heights & Rescue.
+Upon achieving competency in the Work Safely at Heights course (RIIWHS204E), participants receive a Statement of Attainment from a Registered Training Organisation such as Safety Heights & Rescue.
 This nationally recognised credential confirms your skills in hazard identification, harness use, and fall protection setup through theory exams and practical demonstrations.
 Importantly, there is no legislated expiry date on this statement, as it verifies competency at the time of assessment.
-However, industry experts strongly recommend a refresher every 2 years to maintain proficiency, aligning with guidelines from bodies such as the Working at Height Association (WAHA).
-For refresher courses, bring your prior Statement of Attainment or VET transcript; courses typically last 4-8 hours and issue a new statement upon completion.
+However, industry experts strongly recommend a refresher course every 2 years to maintain proficiency, in line with guidelines from bodies such as the Working at Height Association (WAHA).
+For refresher courses, bring your prior Statement of Attainment or VET transcript; courses typically last 4-8 hours and issue a new Statement of Attainment upon completion.

 Why Refreshers Are Critical

 Complacency erodes skills quickly, with studies showing most new knowledge fades within weeks without practice.
 In 2024, falls from heights caused 24 worker fatalities (13% of total traumatic deaths) and around 7,800 serious compensation claims, per Safe Work Australia data.
-Regulatory audits under Model WHS laws require PCBUs to maintain ongoing competence, with lapsed training leading to fines, shutdowns, and heightened incident risks in construction or maintenance.
+Regulatory audits under Model WHS laws require PCBUs to maintain ongoing competence; lapsed training can lead to fines, shutdowns, and heightened incident risks during construction or maintenance.
 Regular refresher training sharpens hazard recognition and emergency response, potentially reducing incidents by up to 30% and delivering strong ROI.

 Recommended Course Combinations

 For high-risk roles like tower technicians, pair the work heights course with Confined Spaces (RIIWHS202E) or Gas Testing (MSMWHS217).
 These 1-2-day bundles address multi-hazard environments in mining or during outages, streamlining compliance and site permitting.
-Check how long working-at-heights training is valid for to get tailored advice.
+Check how long the working at heights training is valid for to get tailored advice.

 Emerging Trends and Site Checks